This is an example of how i plot statistics using plotly, pandas and numpy.

 So i plotted it to find out if there actually was a correlation between those values

 And there obviously is.
-To view a more in depth analysis of this correlation see: Kosmos 2 lavoro svolto finora
+To view a more in depth analysis of this correlation see: Progetto WMIR completo

 The code